hrbrmstr/ggeconodist/README.md

 ## Description

-‘The Economist’ has a unique boxplot aesthetic for communicating distrribution characteristics.
+‘The Economist’ has a unique boxplot aesthetic f or communicating distrribution characteristics.
 Tools are provided to create similar charts in ‘ggplot2’.